nattog/passthrough/README.md

 there are two example scripts, showing how to interact with passthrough either as a mod or a library. they detail how to include it in scripts so that users can define callbacks on incoming midi data.
 ### mod

 navigate to the mod menu at `SYSTEM > MODS`, scroll to `PASSTHROUGH` and turn encoder 3 until a `+` symbol appears. restart norns and passthrough is running. when norns is shutdown, the current state of passthrough is saved.
-When norns is turned back on, it will remember these settings.
+When norns is next powered on, this state will be recalled.

 navigate back to the mod menu and this time there will be a `>` symbol to the right of PASSTHROUGH. press `key 3` and the screen should display the passthrough mod menu